FelixSchladt/OxideWM/examples/config_man_page.md

 # Config

-In our config file, you can configure OxideWM as you like.
+In this file, you can configure OxideWM as you like.
 Please keep in mind that you have to configure every value properly for the WM to run, otherwise the programm will crash.

 Please note that you have to set values for exec and exec_always.